bocaletto-luca/Paint-Basic/README.md

 **License:** GPLv3

-Paint Free is a Python application that provides a graphical interface for digital drawing.
+Paint Basic is a Python application that provides a graphical interface for digital drawing.
 This intuitive tool allows users to explore their creativity digitally, offering a wide range of drawing features.

 ![Screenshot 2023-10-10 032736](https://github.com/elektronoide/Paint-Free/assets/134635227/7c81c977-5470-4703-9dbb-b858f24dccf0)